Mboubaker/Lidar_Evidential_occupancy_grid_mapping-/README.md

-this reposity present an approach to build 2D occupancy grid maps with Lidar data
+This reposity present an approach to build 2D occupancy grid maps with Lidar data

 ## Pipeline for creating an obvious occupancy grid from Lidar data
 ### 1 - Ground filtering method